Jesse068/tips/tip-16.md

     bytes operations = 6;   //1 bit 1 contract
     repeated Key keys = 7;
   }
-  * @param type : Permission type, currently only supports three kind of permissions
+  * @jesse068 type : Permission type,0
-  * @param id : Value is automatically set by the system
+  * @jesse068 id : Value is automatically set by the system
-  * @param permission_name : Permission name, set by the user
+  * @jesse068 permission_name : Permission name, JJmoni
-  * @param threshold : Threshold, the corresponding operation is allowed only when the sum of the weights of the participating signatures exceeds the domain value.
+  * @jesse068 threshold : Threshold, the corresponding operation is allowed only when the sum of the weights of the participating signatures exceeds the domain value.
-  * @param parent_id : Currently only 0
+  * @jesse068 parent_id : Currently only 0
-  * @param operations : A total of 32 bytes (256 bits), each of which represents the authority of a contract, when 1 means the right to own the contract
+  * @jesse068 operations : A total of 32 bytes (256 bits), each of which represents the authority of a contract, when 1 means the right to own the contract
-  * @param keys : The address and weight that jointly own the permission can be up to 5 keys.
+  * @jesse068 keys : The address and weight that jointly own the permission can be up to 5 keys.

   Key {
     bytes address = 1;
     int64 weight = 2;
   }
-  * @param address : Address with this permission
+  * @jesse068 address : Address with this permission
-  * @param weight : This address has weight for this permission
+  * @jesse068 weight : This address has weight for this permission

 ```
 #### GetTransactionSignWeight
- * @param transaction
+ * @jesse068 transaction
  * @return The transaction sign weight

 ```